dajiang-igsnrr/SEC/README.md

 ## 1. Overview

-The **SEC model** is a is a process-oriented soil carbon model that explicitly represents microbial decomposition processes (using Michaelis-Menten kinetics) implemented in **Fortran**, designed to simulate soil and ecosystem carbon dynamics and their controlling mechanisms.
+The **SEC model** is a process-oriented soil carbon model that explicitly represents microbial decomposition processes (using Michaelis-Menten kinetics) implemented in **Fortran**, designed to simulate soil and ecosystem carbon dynamics and their controlling mechanisms.

 The model adopts a **modular architecture**, clearly separating core process representation, input/output handling, and model control logic.
 It is compiled using **NVHPC (`nvfortran`)** and linked against **netCDF (C + Fortran)**, enabling efficient handling of structured scientific data and deployment on **high-performance computing (HPC) systems**.